funatsufumiya/ofxFade/README.md

 - `ofxFade::delta<T>()`
 - `ofxFade::advanced()`

-And two timer classes (which has the same method above in it):
+And two fader (timer) classes, which has the same method above in it:

-- `ofxFade::InteractiveFadeTimer`
+- `ofxFade::InteractiveFader`
-- `ofxFade::NonInteractiveFadeTimer`
+- `ofxFade::NonInteractiveFader`

-( You can also create new timer classes by extending `ofxFade::FadeTimer` or two above. )
+( You can also create new fader classes by extending `ofxFade::Fader` or two above. )

 ## Table of Contents